opensearch-project/documentation-website/_clients/javascript/helpers.md

 This section is currently incomplete.
 It does not yet cover all helper methods and their options.
 {: .warning }

+Helper methods simplify the use of complicated API tasks.

 ## Bulk helper

 Running bulk requests can be complex because of the API structure.
 The bulk helper aims to provide a nicer developer experience around the Bulk API.